dchicchon/LeaderBoard/README.md

 leaders that tax us and make our laws.

 We hope to only to make it more clear on who is running for office in your city and present the clearest information possible.
-F

 ## Technologies Used